Course Descriptions

 FIN 465: Applied Investment Management

-This is an advanced course that will allow students to participate in live portfolio management while developing and implementing industry-standard investment research techniques.
-The class will focus on building and managing a $100 million, multi-asset class investment portfolio in a realistic asset management firm environment.
-The students, referred to as analysts, will engage in fundamental securities analysis and valuation in both individual and team settings.
-Students will present the results of their research, make investment recommendations, and evaluate the recommendations of others.
-The class will also involve trips to asset management firms in Chicago where students can interact with investment professionals.
+This is an advanced course that allows students to participate in live portfolio management while developing and implementing industry-standard investment research techniques.
+The class focuses on building and managing a $100 million, multi-asset class investment portfolio in a realistic asset management firm environment.
+The students, referred to as analysts, engage in fundamental securities analysis and valuation in both individual and team settings.
+Students present the results of their research, make investment recommendations, and evaluate the recommendations of others.
 Prerequisites: BUSN 230 with a grade of C- or better, FIN 320, and COLL 150 or permission of instructor.

 FIN 483: Behavioral Economics and Finance